 Tracking is the process through which users’ information is collected during their navigation sessions.
 The information is collected by tracking cookies on their computers.
-These are installed when the webpages are loaded, because tracking cookies are embedded in the source code of the visited website.
+These are installed when the websites are loaded, because tracking cookies are embedded in the source code of the visited website.

-Why to track?
+Why should I track?

 The tracking process is desirable because of the following benefits:

 Tracking allows advanced analysis of traffic information.
 It is possible to gather more granular information about users’ behavior.
-For example, tracking captures, how much time they spent on the website, from which page they left and so on.
+For example, tracking captures, how much time they spent on the website, from which page they left, and so on.